Migration in an Age of Movement

 Executive Summary

 Migration is a structural feature of global society.
-More than 281 million people live outside their country of birth and over one billion move within national borders (IOM 2024; UN DESA 2023).
+More than 281 million people live outside their country of birth and over one billion relocate within national borders (IOM 2024; UN DESA 2023).
 These figures reflect durable mobility patterns shaped by economic, demographic, environmental, political, and technological forces that operate across countries and over time.
 Our world is deeply intertwined despite rising trends of isolationism.
-We are witnessing that conflicts, disasters, or lack of opportunities unfold that can lead to migration and we see how irregular migration is exploited by bad actors.
-There is an opportunity now to reshape migration strategies across governance levels and to create strategies that instead provide improved regular migration pathways and frame migration as an opportunity for host countries and communities alike.
+As conflicts, disasters, or lack of opportunities unfold, irregular migration is increasing and can lead to exploitation and resentment.
+There is an opportunity now to reshape migration strategies across governance levels to create strategies that instead provide improved regular migration pathways, framing migration as an opportunity for host countries and communities alike.

 The Aspen Institute International Partners identified migration as a critical challenge applying pressure to democratic systems around the globe.
-To build towards a more resilient, innovative, and human-centered future, the Institute convened a cohort of 18 young leaders from 14 countries across North America, South America, Oceania, Europe, and Asia for the 2025 Global Changemakers Workshop: The Price of Passage.
+To build toward a more resilient, innovative, and human-centered future, the Institute convened a cohort of eighteen young leaders from fourteen countries across the Americas, Oceania, Europe, and Asia for the 2025 Global Changemakers Workshop: The Price of Passage.

 Treat Migration as Structural, Not Episodic